nephio-project/docs/install-guide/byoc.md

 ## Prerequisites

-Regardless of the specific choices you make, the you will need the following prerequisites.
+Regardless of the specific choices you make, you will need the following prerequisites.
 This is in addition to any prerequisites that are specific to your environment and choices.
  - a Linux workstation with Internet access